 The Super Evolution Spirit Tailmon-Angewomon arrived recently.
 Not only is it wonderful quality, but the sales also seem to have been very good.
 I haven’t opened the box yet, though.
 I’ll do that later.

 - Real-life context: This blog post was made on May 30, 2018.
 At the time, Digimon Adventure tri. had just screened its sixth and final part (Future).
 The existence of Digimon Adventure LAST EVOLUTION Kizuna had not yet been formally revealed, nor any of the other staff members who were working on it.
-On May 28, 2018, Director Kakudou made the above tweets that led to controversy on multiple counts — it not only accidentally revealed that a new Adventure-related work was in production (in the midst of massive fanbase negativity and cynicism towards the Adventure series and accusations of Toei continually milking its popularity), but also indicated a red flag for many people who immediately did not get a good impression from the fact something clearly happened to make the original Adventure director drop out.
+On May 28, 2018, Director Kakudou made the above tweets that led to controversy due to it accidentally revealing that a new Adventure-related work was in production, on top of putting up a red flag for many people who immediately did not get a good impression about the project before anything else had been revealed about it.
 Director Kakudou quickly prepared the above post in obvious response.

 - A lot of this post revolves around the Japanese word settei (設定), which is a bit of a multifaceted word; literally meaning “setting”, it can refer to both broader things such as worldbuilding and background lore or even canon itself, and smaller-scale things such as character backstories or personal timelines.
-I translated it largely as “lore” for the purposes of easy reading in this post, especially because the contents of this blog post and hindsight from LAST EVOLUTION Kizuna have indicated that the offending issue was largely a worldbuilding problem, but it is important to note that a large reason for the huge panic around the original tweets was that Director Kakudou’s complaints about settei could have potentially referred to an incredibly large range of things that apply to canon.
+I translated it mostly as “lore” for the purposes of easy reading in this post, especially because the contents of this blog post indicate that the offending issue was a worldbuilding problem, but a large reason for the huge panic around the original tweets was that Director Kakudou’s complaints about settei could have potentially referred to a very large range of things that apply to canon.

 - With the revelation that the project refers to LAST EVOLUTION Kizuna, “the producer” in this case most likely refers to producer Yousuke Kinoshita.